pdotsani/100-days-of-code/r1-log.md

 ### R1D8
 Building out tab content.
 React-Tabs-Redux makes this task simple.
 Noting like choosing the right library for the job.

+### R1D9
+Used node-vibrant to extract dominant colors in the hero's image.
+Made that color the background!